Federal Work - Study Student Basics

-In addition, if the student is awarded financial aid which in total exceeds his/her federally determined eligibility, a Federal Work-Study or Panther Work award can be reduced or cancelled.
+In addition, if the student is awarded financial aid which in total exceeds his/her federally determined eligibility, a Federal Work-Study award can be reduced or cancelled.
 In this case, the Financial Aid Office will attempt to notify the supervisor; however, it is the student’s responsibility to ensure that his/her supervisor knows about the change.
 Since the financial aid process is ongoing, supervisors should have alternative sources to pay the student in case the student’s award is reduced or cancelled.
 Earnings should be monitored based upon gross earnings.
 For example, a student who has a $1500 award may earn up to $1500 gross earnings.

-The approved Electronic Personnel Action Form (ePAF) must be submitted to Human Resources by the Financial Aid Office after the ePAF is approved.
+- The approvedHuman Resources Manager Self Service Electronic Transmittal (MSS) must be submitted to Human Resources by the Financial Aid Office after the MSS is approved.

-The Human Resources office is located at 1 Park Place South, Suite 330.
+- The Human Resources office is located at 1 Park Place South, Suite 330.
 Human Resources will require a student photo ID and a copy of the student’s social security card to process each student’s paperwork.

-If the student is a resident alien, he/she must also show their resident alien card.
+- If the student is a resident alien, he/she must also show their resident alien card.
 If the student doesn’t have these forms of identification, you may contact Human Resources at (404)413-3300 to find out what form of alternative identification will be accepted.

-Employing departments have the primary responsibility for monitoring FWSP/PWP students’ earnings.
+Employing departments have the primary responsibility for monitoring FWS students’ earnings.
 Students will benefit from being included in this process; however, departments, not students, will be held accountable for funding excess earnings that result from negligent monitoring practices.
 Students must be paid for all time worked.